jagenjo/litescene.js/guides/components.md

 - **Light**: to iluminate the scene.

 ### Transform ##

+Transform is the component in charge of handling where a SceneNode is located spacially on the scene, where is heading and which is its size.

+It also provides methods to handle the different coordinates systems.

 ### Camera ##

+The Camera component adds a camera to the scene, which will be used by the Renderer to create a representation on the screen.

 ### MeshRenderer ##

+MeshRenderer is the component in charge of rendering meshes into the scene.

 ### Light ##

+Light is the component in charge of holds the info about the light sources.
+The behaviour depends on the rendering engine and shaders.

 ### Script and ScriptFromFile ##

+To add extra behaviour there are components that could be programmed from the editor.

+For more info read the [Scripting guide](scripting.md).